sdbds/AniDoc-for-windows/README.md

 Currently our model expects 14 frames video as input, so if you want to colorize your own lineart sequence, you should preprocess it into 14 frames.
 You can use `process_video_to_14frame.py` to preprocess your own video, it will select 14 frames uniformly.

+However, in our test, we found that in most cases our model works well for more than 14 frames (72 frames).
+If you want to test our model's performance on arbitrary input frames, you can slightly modify the inference code by replace the `14` and `args.num_frames` with the input video frame number.

 ## Hugging face demo
 [fffiloni](https://huggingface.co/fffiloni) builds a quick gradio demo for AniDoc, at [here](https://huggingface.co/spaces/fffiloni/AniDoc), Thanks for his contribution!